nedwill/fasthax/README.md

 requiring ARM9 access without another bug.
 This just gives access to all SVCs on ARM11.

+# Building

+Just run `make` with devkitpro and ctrulib installed.
+This is a normal homebrew application that is meant to be launched as a 3dsx.

 # Info

 This is currently an alpha targeted to N3DS 11.2 only.